Domain Name Service

 - The primary and secondary DNS server IP addresses must be valid publicly accessible IP addresses.

 The hosts' addresses must be valid, publicly accessible IP addresses.
-Click here to print the LaNet subdomain request form.
+Click here to access the Domain Name Service Request Form.

 OTM Enhanced Network Services IN-ADDR.ARPA Delegation